awsdocs/amazon-ecs-developer-guide/doc_source/service-event-messages.md

 For information about the supported Fargate Regions and Availability Zones, see [Supported Regions for Amazon ECS on AWS Fargate](AWS_Fargate-Regions.md)\.

 For information about how to view the subnet Availability Zone, see [View your subnet ](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#view-subnet)in the *Amazon VPC User Guide*\.

+### service *service\-name*\) was unable to place a task\.
+Reason: The requested CPU configuration is above your limit\.<a name="service-event-messages-10"></a>

+You can request a quota increase for the resource that caused the error\.
+For more information, see [Amazon ECS service quotas](service-quotas.md)\.
+To request a quota increase, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) in the *Service Quotas User Guide*\.

+### service *service\-name*\) was unable to place a task\.
+Reason: The requested MEMORY configuration is above your limit\.<a name="service-event-messages-11"></a>

+You can request a quota increase for the resource that caused the error\.
+For more information, see [Amazon ECS service quotas](service-quotas.md)\.
+To request a quota increase, see [Requesting a quota increase](https://docs.aws.amazon.com/servicequotas/latest/userguide/request-quota-increase.html) in the *Service Quotas User Guide*\.